marcaube/hooker/README.md

 ## License

-ProjectName is released under the MIT License.
+Hooker is released under the MIT License.
 See the bundled [LICENSE]() file for details.